DanGale/Shoes-Websit/README.md

    `npm install`

 4. Run the Local Server:
-   - For projects using Vite: npm run dev
+   - For projects using Vite: `npm run dev`
-   - For projects using Create React App: npm run start
+   - For projects using Create React App: `npm start`

 ## Explore my front-end projects deployed on Vercel: